-He represents individuals and businesses under investigation for all types of fraud offenses (including wire fraud, bank fraud, tax fraud, mail fraud, and securities fraud) as well as corruption and bribery offenses, regulatory offenses, and other white collar crimes.
-John represents clients from all over the world and he has led investigations in cases involving extensive conduct abroad.
-John has significant experience in high-stakes cases, having represented clients charged with terrorism and capital murder.
+John represents individuals and businesses under investigation for all types of fraud (including wire fraud, bank fraud, tax fraud, mail fraud, and securities fraud) as well as corruption and bribery, violations of international trade and export laws, anti-kickback statutes and “Stark” laws, and other regulatory offenses.
+He advises clients under government scrutiny in highly regulated industries, including health care, government contracts, finance, and international trade.
+He has represented clients from all over the world and led investigations in cases involving extensive conduct abroad.
+John has significant experience in high-stakes cases, having represented clients charged with Racketeering (“RICO”) violations, terrorism and capital murder.

-John has more than a decade of experience negotiating with the U.S. Department of Justice and other prosecuting agencies.
-He has persuaded prosecutors to narrow or dismiss charges before they were brought, and he has convinced judges to dismiss indictments based on obscure and novel constitutional challenges.
+John has more than fifteen years of experience negotiating with the United States Department of Justice and other state and local prosecuting agencies.
+He has persuaded prosecutors to narrow or dismiss potential criminal charges, and he has convinced judges to dismiss indictments based on obscure and novel constitutional challenges.
 If and when a case is prosecuted, John dissects the charging document with creative, original motions.
-He has successfully challenged illegal searches and interrogations, resulting in the suppression of some or all of the evidence in several cases.
+He has successfully challenged illegal searches and interrogations, resulting in the suppression of some or all of the evidence and leading to complete dismissals in multiple cases.
 At trial, John applies sophisticated techniques to identify jurors who will treat his clients fairly and presents them with a compelling narrative to support a verdict of not guilty.

 - Representing a young man accused of capital murder for killing a TSA Officer at the Los Angeles International Airport; John led a team that persuaded the U.S. Department of Justice to abandon its effort to seek the death penalty.